-The Eiffel Tower is an iconic symbol of France and stands as one of the most recognizable structures in the world.
-The Tower in Paris on the Champ de Mars near the Seine River, the tower is an architectural marvel with a rich history.
+The Eiffel Tower is an iconic symbol of France and one of the most recognizable structures in the world.
+Located in Paris on the Champ de Mars near the Seine River, it is an architectural marvel with a rich history.

 The City of Lights wouldn’t be the same without its iron embrace.

-The Eiffel Tower, a marvel of latticework and wrought iron, pierces the Parisian sky with its elegance.
+The Eiffel Tower, a marvel of latticework and wrought iron, pierces the Parisian sky elegantly.
 It’s more than just a landmark; it’s a symbol of romance, innovation, and the enduring spirit of France.

 The Eiffel Tower Design and Construction